Kasen-M-B/Kasen-M-B/README.md

 I'm Kasen, a MIS student at Oklahoma State University.
 I like to create games and other programs.
 When an idea gets into my head, chances are I'll create it.
 I have close to half a decade of experience making independent 3D video games in Unity, and I'm interested in databases and information systems.
 I learn fast, work hard, and finish projects.

-My main tech: Unity, C#, Python
+My main tech: Unity, C#, basic python

 ## 🌱 I’m currently learning
 - SQL